 Medication management is critical for residential aged care as older Australians are often prescribed several medications to manage comorbidities and extend life, being particularly vulnerable to the significant risks of antipsychotics.
+The data and references in Figure 28 have been reviewed March 2025.

-FIGURE 28: ANTIPSYCHOTICS IN RESIDENTIAL AGED CARE SERVICES
+FIGURE 28: ANTIPSYCHOTICS IN RESIDENTIAL AGED CARE SERVICES 100 101